Cup-tied: Enforcement

 In the 1999–2000 Football League Cup, West Ham United were ordered to replay a match they had won against Aston Villa, after bringing on as a substitute Emmanuel Omoyinmi, who had appeared for Gillingham in an earlier round.
 West Ham lost the replay.

 A notable example of non-enforcement was in the 1957–58 FA Cup.
 Stan Crowther and Ernie Taylor would normally have been cup-tied and thus ineligible to play for Manchester United.
 However, they were granted an exemption and allowed to play because the club had suffered the Munich air disaster earlier that season.
-In that air crash, eight United players died and two others were so seriously injured that they never played again, while five others had still not fully recovered from their injuries when the match was played.
+In that air crash, eight United players died and two others were so seriously injured that they never played again, while five others had still not fully recovered from their injuries when the following match was played.
 The Football Association therefore waived the cup-tied rule.

 UEFA

 UEFA's rules regarding their linked competitions and potential exceptions can lead to some complex situations.
 This was the case with Alan Hutton, who could not play in Europe for Tottenham Hotspur following his former club Rangers' coming third in their Champions League group, which meant they switched to the Europa League for the remainder of the competition.
-Had Rangers come 1st, 2nd or 4th in their group, Hutton would have been able to play for Tottenham.
+Had Rangers come first, second, or fourth in their group, Hutton would have been able to play for Tottenham.

-Another interesting case came in 2009, when Real Madrid purchased Klaas-Jan Huntelaar and Lassana Diarra – both of whom had already played European football during the season for Ajax and Portsmouth, respectively – during the winter transfer window.
-Because of UEFA rules, Madrid could only pick one of these players, and ended up selecting Diarra for their European roster.
+Another case came in 2009, when Real Madrid purchased Klaas-Jan Huntelaar and Lassana Diarra – both of whom had already played European football during the season for Ajax and Portsmouth, respectively – during the winter transfer window.
+Because of UEFA rules, Real Madrid could only pick one of these players, and ended up selecting Diarra for their European roster.
 Despite the rule, Real Madrid attempted to circumvent the restriction, to no avail.